Matars/gpt-sw3-demo/README.md

 Start by exploring the notebook, there you will also download the weights for the model

-After downlaoding the models you can run the streamlit app for a chatbot experience
+After downlaoding the model you can run the streamlit app for a chatbot experience